Reenashaik204/awesome_data_analysis/README.md

-This project is a report on marketing analysis of a cloting store and is represented by steel_data.
+ This project involves a report on the marketing analysis of a clothing store and is represented by the term "steel_data."